Skip to contents

 5. Evaluate the long-horizon model

-To evaluate the long-horizon forecast, we’ll generate the same forecast with the default model of TimeGPT, which is timegpt-1, and then we’ll compute and compare the Mean Absolute Error (MAE) of the two models.
+To evaluate the long-horizon forecast, we will generate the same forecast with the default model of TimeGPT, which is timegpt-1, and then we will compute and compare the Mean Absolute Error (MAE) of the two models.

 fcst <- nixtlar::nixtla_client_forecast(train, h=96)